FINANCIAL ADVICE | BUYING A CAR FROM AN INDIVIDUAL

 However, since most used car sales are "as is" you aren’t protected if something goes wrong a week after buying the car.

-In Texas, for example, here are some of the things you need to do:
+With a Texas tile transfer, for example, here are some of the things you need to do:

 - Obtain a signed title and completed Application for Texas Title (Form 130-U) from the seller.

 - Obtain a release of lien if necessary.

 - Bring the paperwork to your local county tax office.

 - Pay the required fees and taxes.